 Paternity leave

-As a father or partner (male or female), if you will be sharing the main caring responsibility for your child, you can take 2 weeks leave on full pay after the birth or adoption of your child in order to care for them and your partner.
+As a father or partner (male or female), if you will be sharing the main caring responsibility for your child, from 6 April 2026 eligibility for paternity leave becomes a day-one right.

 - for birth parents, this is 15 weeks before the baby is due,